Skip to main content

 Information Asset Register

-Every security programme begins with knowing what you are protecting.
-The virtual CISO works with your team to build a complete information asset register — a structured inventory of the systems, applications, data stores, and infrastructure your business relies on.
+Every real security effort begins with knowing what you are protecting.
+The security lead works with your team to build a complete information asset register — a clear inventory of the systems, applications, data stores, and infrastructure your business relies on.

 For a 50-person company, this typically captures between 30 and 80 information assets.
 More importantly, it identifies assets that nobody was tracking — the shared spreadsheet with client data, the legacy CRM that marketing still uses, or the personal Dropbox account someone set up three years ago.